Hong Kong Monetary Authority

-The Hong Kong Monetary Authority (HKMA) is Hong Kong's central banking institution.
+The Hong Kong Monetary Authority (HKMA) is the central banking institution of Hong Kong.
 It is a government authority founded on 1 April 1993 when the Office of the Exchange Fund and the Office of the Commissioner of Banking merged.
 The organisation reports directly to the Financial Secretary.

 Responsibilities

 The exchange fund was established and managed originally by the Currency Ordinance in 1935, now named the Exchange Fund Ordinance.
-Under the Ordinance, the HKMA's primary objective is to ensure the stability of the Hong Kong currency, and the banking system.
+Under the Ordinance, the HKMA's primary objective is to ensure the stability of the Hong Kong currency and the banking system.
 It is also responsible for promoting the efficiency, integrity and development of the financial system.

 The HKMA issues banknotes only in the denomination of ten Hong Kong dollars.
 The role of issuing other banknotes is delegated to the note-issuing banks in the territory, namely The Hongkong and Shanghai Banking Corporation, Standard Chartered Bank and Bank of China.

 Policies

 The official reserves of Hong Kong and the banking system are important underpinnings of the linked exchange rate system.